(Previous project titles - Monitoring and conservation of spotted handfish, Conservation of spotted handfish and their habitat)

 Georeferenced data collected in the monitoring program will help to guide and track the success of future planned conservation actions such as the placement of artificial spawning habitat, potential capture of brood-stock for captive breeding, replacement of traditional chain yacht moorings with ‘eco-moorings’, and site specific suppression of predators such as the North Pacific Seastar.

 The project will also foster community awareness and engagement in Spotted Handfish conservation.

-- Marine Hub news story - One patch two patch: last stand for the Red Handfish?
+- Story: One patch two patch: last stand for the Red Handfish?